mco-gh/mco.dev/content/post/found/speed.md

 <!--more-->

 Either way, it's an impressive feat and quite satisfying to watch.
-For the most immersive experience, turn up the audio and watch in full screen mode.
+For the most immersive experience, turn on audio and watch in full screen mode.

 <br>